Dentistry for Pets

 Upon collection, we will provide a full breakdown of the procedure that has been carried out and the details of our post-surgical advice.
 This advice includes after-care information on how to make sure your pet is as comfortable as possible at home, and how to minimise the chance of dental disease recurring.
 We’ll also go through any prescribed medication, such as painkillers which are required after extractions.

 We charge a fixed price for dental regardless of how many teeth need to be extracted, or the length of the procedure, so you have peace of mind as to what the dental procedure costs in advance.
-The price of a dental procedure is £225 which includes the anaesthetic, dental surgery and the pain relief to go home with.
+The price of a dental procedure includes the anaesthetic, dental surgery and the pain relief to go home with.
 See our prices page for more information.